teampoltergeist/poltergeist/README.md

 *   Ensure the `:timeout` option is actually used.
 [Issue #36]

+*   Nodes need to know which page they are associated with.
+Before this, if Javascript caused a new page to load, existing node references would be wrong, but wouldn't raise an ObsoleteNode error.
+[Issue #39]

 ### 0.4.0 ###

 *   Element click position is now calculated using the native